JunzheGan/casa0018/Assessment/Report/README.md

 The inspiration of this project is from PwC Game-based Assessment.
 One of their tasks is asking candidates to match human face showing leftwards with correct emotion showing on the right.
 ![image](https://github.com/JunzheGan/Chris_Burger/blob/main/pic/pwc.png)

 This has motivated me to use deep learning techniques building a model which can swiftly detect human facial emotions.
-This could be used on analysis of audience feelings as the online meeting via zoom and other platform has replaced the tradition face-to-face meeting during the pandemic of covid-19.
+This could be used on analysis of audience feeling as the online meeting via zoom and other platform has replaced the traditional face-to-face meeting during the pandemic of covid-19.
 Through research online, similar technique has been widely applied in retail business.
 As Vihar suggested, knowing campaign effectiveness through facial behavioural analytics with AI enabled camera on digital signage has enhanced customers’ experience.
 Facial recognition with deep learning algorithms help retailers to understand different moods and expressions of shoppers in response to various discounts and promotional offers, so they can design better promotional campaigns.
 Nevertheless, Walmart has also adopted this technology, it classifies facial expressions of customers at checkout lines with AI-based algorithms measuring the service satisfaction index.
 Moreover, Iva Djukić, a marketing specialist has found that business spokesperson with positive emotions will make their brand more appealing to customers.
 Thus, it is very essential to use deep learning model to study human emotions.

 ## Research Question
 Can I build a facial emotion detection model to determine whether the target is happy or sad?

 ## Application Overview
-Thinking back to the various application diagrams you have seen through the module - how would you describe an overview of the building blocks of your project - how do they connect, what do the component parts include.

-*probably ~200 words and a diagram is usually good to convey your design!*
+The project is completed with Edge Impluse and Web cam on smart phone or computer.

 ## Data
 The data is derived from Kaggle Emotion Detection dataset.
 The dataset originally have images categorised into seven feelings group, for simplicity, only data showing happy and sad emotions are used.
 Moreover, 189 pictures containing people with different race, age and gender are carefully selected from thousands of happy images to use as training data for "happy" category and 24 pictures are used as testing data.
 The same happened for choosing training and test data for "sad".
 The dataset used is showing below: